TomGranot/MonicaWikiUpdates/Installing-Monica-on-Ubuntu.md

 ### 1. Clone the repository

 You may install Monica by simply closing the repository.
-In order for this to work with Apache, which is often pre-pacakged with many common linux instances ([DigitalOcean](https://www.digitalocean.com/) droplets are one example), you need to clone the repository in a specific folder: Consider cloning the repository into any folder, example here in your 'home' directory:
+In order for this to work with Apache, which is often pre-pacakged with many common linux instances ([DigitalOcean](https://www.digitalocean.com/) droplets are one example), you need to clone the repository in a specific folder:

 ```sh
 cd /var/www/html
 git clone https://github.com/monicahq/monica.git
 ```

 You should check out a tagged version of Monica since `master` branch may not always be stable.
-Find the latest official version on the [release page](https://github.com/monicahq/monica/releases).
+Find the latest official version on the [release page](https://github.com/monicahq/monica/releases):

 ```sh
 cd /var/www/html/monica
 git checkout tags/v2.2.1